 Select records with the specified label (or label range), as explained under “Option Arguments,” below.
-This option is available only if the system is configured with the Solaris Trusted Extensions feature.
+This option is available only if the system is configured with Trusted Extensions.

 Select records with the indicated event.
 The event is the literal string or the event number.

 Select records by object type.
 A match occurs when the record contains the information describing the specified object_type and the object ID equals the value specified by objectID_value.
 The allowable object types and values are as follows: